skjnldsv/docker-nextcloud-dev/README.md

    (make sure you've set your email in your nextcloud user account)
 3. Go on the nextcloud smtp settings and click the `Send test email` button!
 4. You've got mail! 📫

+## Troubleshooting
+- *The files of the app (viewer) were not replaced correctly.* Solution: execute `git clone https://github.com/nextcloud/viewer.git` in the apps2 directory